Noid (Tyler, the Creator song): Music video

-The video depicts Tyler, the Creator, in his masked St. Chroma persona as he pushes through crowds of people, meeting crazed fans.
-A woman (played by actress Ayo Edebiri) runs towards Tyler, mocking his old shock value driven personality, such as that on earlier projects such as the albums Bastard and Goblin, by waving a gun in his face and screaming.
-Several more fans follow and confront Tyler, bearing unsettling grins while the rapper hurriedly tries to get away from them, clearly not wanting to associate with them.
-Throughout the video, Tyler hallucinates being robbed within his home, being tailed while driving, installing numerous locks on his doors and peeking through a curtain, terrified.
-It also often cuts to Tyler the Creator dancing in a room with flashing lights and shielding himself from them, likely to symbolize cameras.
+The video depicts Okonma in his masked St. Chroma persona as he pushes through crowds of fans.
+A woman (played by actress Ayo Edebiri) runs towards him, mocking his old shock value-driven personality, such as that on earlier projects such as the albums Bastard and Goblin, by waving a gun in his face and screaming.
+Several more fans follow and confront Okonma, bearing unsettling grins while the rapper hurriedly tries to get away from them, clearly not wanting to associate with them.
+Throughout the video, Okonma hallucinates being robbed within his home, being tailed while driving, installing numerous locks on his doors and peeking through a curtain, terrified.
+It also often cuts to Okonma dancing in a room with flashing lights and shielding himself from them, likely to symbolize cameras.
 At the end of the video, Tyler roams around an empty lot with his shadow moving independently from him, before he falls to his knees screaming as the camera moves away from him.
-At this part of the video, the world is given color, in contrast to the monochrome filter previously over the video, which is also present in the music videos for St. Chroma, Sticky and Thought I Was Dead.
+At this part of the video, the world is given color, in contrast to the monochrome filter previously over the video, which is also present in the music videos for "St. Chroma", "Sticky" and "Thought I Was Dead".
 Abundance of color is a common theme in Chromakopia.

-The music video for Noid does not feature the full length of the track, most notably omitting the "paranoid, paranoid, paranoid" vocal intro and the final verses of the song.
+The music video for "Noid" does not feature the full length of the track, most notably omitting the "paranoid, paranoid, paranoid" vocal intro and the final verses of the song.